 What Data is Windows 10 Sharing?

-One of the major knocks against Windows 10 is that in its standard configuration is collects a large about of user information.
+One of the major knocks against Windows 10 is that in its standard configuration it collects a large about of user information.
 Location, browsing habits, wifi passwords and speech are just some of the things that Microsoft collects.
-More and more, people are becoming rightly concerned with their digital footprint.
+More and more, people are becoming rightly concerned with the security of their digital footprint.
 They want to know how to change privacy settings in Windows 10.
 While it is impossible to completely disable data collection, there are a number of steps that can be taken to ensure that you are sharing the least amount of data possible.

 Review and Change your Windows 10 Privacy Settings